 Matters coming before the High Court are normally heard and determined by one judge but the President of the High Court may direct that any case may be heard by three judges in what is known as a divisional court.

 The High Court is not a court of local or limited jurisdiction.

-Bunreacht na hEireann (the Irish Constitution) states that the High Court in Ireland has full original jurisdiction in and power to determine all matters and questions, whether of law or fact, civil or criminal.
+Bunreacht na hEireann (the Irish Constitution) states that the High Court has full original jurisdiction in and power to determine all matters and questions, whether of law or fact, civil or criminal.
 This means that there is no limit or restriction either as to where proceedings should be commenced or how much money can be awarded by the High Court in compensation or damages.

 In certain civil cases, such as defamation, assault and false imprisonment, a judge will sit with a jury in the High Court.
 In all cases, a majority vote of nine of the twelve jurors is sufficient to determine the verdict.

 When the High Court is hearing criminal matters it is known as the Central Criminal Court.
 In criminal matters, the High Court Judge sits with a jury of twelve.
 However, a verdict need not be unanimous in a case where there are at least eleven jurors if ten of them agree on a verdict after a reasonable time has passed (not less than two hours).

 A person refused bail in the District Court can apply to the High Court for bail.
 A person granted bail in the District Court can apply to the High Court to vary the conditions of bail.
 A person charged with murder can only apply to the High Court for bail.

 The following types and categories of offences must be heard by the Central Criminal Court sitting with a judge and jury: